Polyethylene

 Read more →High-rises, Tama 38 projects, boutique buildings.
 Working with main contractors or developers, on schedule.

 Read more →Hi-tech towers and corporate campuses.
-Alucobond combined with glass curtain walls, shading systems, and LEED standards.
+Alucobond panels, architectural aluminium and shading systems.

 Read more →Malls, retail, mixed-use developments.
 Brand-aligned design, business-as-usual installation.